-Kenya is an important centre for the conduct of clinical trials and as the National Medicines Regulatory authority of Kenya, PPB will continue to facilitate clinical trials by ensuring that all clinical trials are scientifically sound, ethical and are conducted as per International Conference on Harmonization on Good Clinical Practice (ICH GCP).
+Kenya is an important Centre for the conduct of clinical trials and as the National Medicines Regulatory authority of Kenya, PPB will continue to facilitate clinical trials by ensuring that all clinical trials are scientifically sound, ethical and are conducted as per International Conference on Harmonization on Good Clinical Practice (ICH GCP).

-As the pandemic continues, and scientific data and information continues to grow and become clear, the Pharmacy and Poisons Board will continuously monitor the situation and update this guidance.
+As health emergencies and pandemics emerge, scientific data and information continues to grow and become clear, the Pharmacy and Poisons Board continuously monitors the situations and update this guidance.

-The PPB will collaborate with other national, regional and international partners to facilitate the conduct of clinical trials at this critical time, and also after the end of the COVID-19 pandemic.
+The PPB will collaborate with other national, regional and international partners to facilitate the conduct of clinical trials during such critical times, and also after the public health emergencies and pandemics.

-This guidance has therefore been made to assist sponsors and investigators as they carry out their clinical trials during this pandemic outbreak time.
+This guidance has therefore been made to assist sponsors and investigators as they carry out their clinical trials during public health emergencies and pandemics.
 It should be used together with the other existing guidelines.

-Finally, as key stakeholders in the conduct of clinical trials, please feel free to submit your feedback on this guidance that we shall be reviewing as we get more information as the COVID -19 pandemic.
+Finally, as key stakeholders in the conduct of clinical trials, please feel free to submit your feedback on this guidance that we shall be reviewing as we get more information during public health emergencies and pandemics.